 Frugal meal planning takes practice but is doable if you have a system.
 Use my system and my free downloads to keep you on track with your food and financial goals.

 If you're anything like me, without a plan for meals for the week, life gets in the way and quickly you can find yourself frustrated and eating out way too often.
-Five o’clock rolls around and you have nothing planned, you’re dead tired, and the kids and husband are pestering you about what there is to eat.
 Don't get me wrong, we like to eat out every once in a while, but eating out often isn't so great for my family's health or our pocket books.
-We love eating Panera Bread on Sundays after church.
-It was beginning to become our Sunday afternoon tradition, but I would almost croak every single time when that $30 tab rang up at the window.
+Panera Bread on Sundays after church was beginning to become our Sunday afternoon tradition, but I would almost croak every single time when that $30 tab rang up at the window.
 ARE YOU KIDDING ME?
 That's almost a third of our food budget for the week!
-It just wasn't worth it anymore, especially since they messed up our order three weeks in a row!
+It just wasn't worth it anymore.
 Time to have a plan for Sundays too.
 Now I either plan a crockpot meal on Sunday mornings or make extra from the weekend and eat leftovers.

 Sticking to a meal plan is hands down my best tip for eating well on a budget, especially if you plan in a way that uses strategies to reduce your food budget.
 It can seem a bit complicated at first, but once you get used to it, a frugal meal plan can be made in under thirty minutes.